bhauman/figwheel-main/doc/figwheel-main-options.md

 You can override these options by suppling your own to `:ring-stack-options`

-If these options are changed significantly don't be suprised if the figwheel stops behaving correctly :)
+If these options are changed significantly don't be suprised if the figwheel server stops behaving correctly :)

 ## :wait-time-ms